-Each year, charities must submit an annual return to the ACNC – the Annual Information Statement (AIS).
-With their Annual Information Statement, medium and large charities must also submit an annual financial report (AFR), which must comply with the ACNC requirements for financial reports.
+Each year, charities must submit an annual return to the ACNC – the Annual Information Statement.
+Alongside their Annual Information Statements, medium and large charities must also submit an annual financial report (AFR), which must comply with the ACNC’s requirements for financial reports.

-The ACNC also promotes the voluntary disclosure of information of interest to stakeholders in annual financial reports, for example through the ACNC’s Annual financial report disclosures - best practice guide.
+The ACNC also promotes the voluntary disclosure of information of interest to stakeholders in AFRs, for example through the ACNC’s annual financial report disclosures – best practice guide.

-The AIS asks charities for both financial and non-financial information.
+The Annual Information Statement asks charities for both financial and non-financial information.
 We use the information from the Annual Information Statement to:

 - populate the ACNC Charity Register

 - ensure charities are complying with their obligations

 - add data to ACNC datasets at data.gov.au

 - facilitate the use of the Charity Passport, which allows us to share necessary information with other government agencies.

 The Charity Register is integral to maintaining and enhancing public trust and confidence in the sector by allowing the public to view information about registered charities.
 The Charity Register also promotes sector transparency and accountability.

 We have reviewed the quality and accuracy of charities’ Annual Information Statements and AFRs since 2015.
 This review saw us also examine reporting of related party transactions and key management personnel compensation disclosures in AFRs, both of which have been identified by users of financial statements as an important aspect of demonstrating transparency and accountability.